sun-umn/NCVX_Documentation/citation.rst

 Citing NCVX
 ============

-If you use CVXPY for published work, we encourage you to cite our paper (link to be added).
+If you use CVXPY for published work, we encourage you to cite our paper (https://arxiv.org/abs/2111.13984).
 Please use the following BibTex entries::

   @article{liang2021ncvx,